 The thing is, if we don’t make time to exercise now, we must make time later in life talking to doctors about the treatment of ailments that could have been prevented.
 If we don’t take care of our bodies now, how can we blame them later on for prematurely breaking down?

 Committing to exercising is a lot like quitting smoking.
 Those who have successfully done either are amazed at how better they feel, how much more energy they have and how more mentally clear they see their worlds.
 The most significant game-changer for both an ex-smoker and a gym nut?
 They do not feel as though they are punishing themselves.

 One of the problems that an ex-smoker faces when they first quit smoking is that they feel as though they are depriving themselves of something that feels good.
-The withdrawal from the addiction of nicotine leaves a smoker feeling irritable and sick, so the act of quitting quickly loses its lustre.
+The withdrawal from the addiction to nicotine leaves a smoker feeling irritable and sick, so the act of quitting quickly loses its lustre.
 The smoker has tricked themselves into believing that they feel better by continually doing something that is bad for them.
 They run to their nicotine to feel good when they are feeling bad, but in reality, they are doing something bad to feel good!

 So back to exercising.
 Those that begin the journey of being fit often feel like they are depriving themselves of feeling good.
 When the first few days of soreness really kick in, the first thing we do is want to stop exercising.
 We don’t want to feel uncomfortable and unhappy!
 When the stresses of daily life start to pile up, that hour in the gym is often the first thing that is left behind to recoup the time that we feel that we are loosing.
 Remembering just how uncomfortable exercising can be, we don’t feel like depriving ourselves of the only comfort we have, so we axe the workout.